U.S. Alerts

 Sunday Night

-A chance of thunderstorms before 7pm.
-Partly cloudy, with a low around 55.
-West wind 5 to 10 mph.
-Chance of precipitation is 30%.
+A 10 percent chance of showers and thunderstorms before 7pm.
+Partly cloudy, with a low around 69.
+North wind around 5 mph becoming calm in the evening.

 Monday